 - You inadvertently edited the formula when pasting.
 This is easy to do if you try to use your directional keys to go back and forth.
 You can try using Excel Formula Auditing if an Excel formula error occurs.

 Other Steps You Might Take

-I also saw a number of emails with spaces such as anne firstname.lastname@example.org.
-I’m unsure if the spaces are legitimate, but I seem to recall AOL using them at one time.
+I also saw several emails with spaces, such as anne firstname.lastname@example.org.
+I’m unsure if the spaces are legitimate, but I recall AOL using them at some point.
 However, many email systems will not accept spaces in an email address.
-One way to correct this issue is to use the highly recommended and free Excel add-on ASAP Utilities, which has a feature to trim leading, trailing and embedded spaces.

 The other item I noticed was many duplicate email addresses.
-Either people had entered the information multiple times or perhaps the address was shared by two or more people.
+Either people had entered the information multiple times, or perhaps the address was shared by two or more people.
 You should take steps to remove these duplicates, as the recipients do not want multiple copies.
 Some may even get mad enough to flag your email as spam.
-Again, ASAP Utilities can help with this issue as it can color code duplicate records within a column.

 These methods for Excel email validation aren’t foolproof.
 They provide you with an easy method for finding invalid email addresses so you can act on them promptly.
 Also, removing the bad ones stops people from getting those annoying bounce-back messages from their ISP saying they don’t exist.